Home Library Translate

 Using Video in the Development Process … And Increasing Dollars

-One application was as an introduction in the face-to-face solicitation of major gift prospects.
+One application was as an introduction to the face-to-face solicitation of major gift prospects.

 A second application was an 18-minute video that accompanied a pre-call letter for the solicitation of the majority of the (“lower-rated”) prospects of the school.